 It’s squeaky bum time.
-Because while building a 3D printer is definitely an achievement in itself, the calibration and self-test is where you learn that everything has been assembled correctly.
+Because while building a Prusa i3 MK3 is definitely an achievement in itself, the calibration and self-test is where you learn that everything has been assembled correctly.
 And if you find that it isn’t, then that’s the cue for a bit of head-scratching where you try and troubleshoot.

 First are the preflight checks; before you plug in and power-up the Original Prusa i3 MK3, you have to adjust the PINDA probe to the correct height in relation to the hotend.

-This bit is delicate, because it requires you manually lower and move the hotend on the Z and X axes, and you have to be careful not to score a deep groove into the heated bed with the hotend.
+This bit is delicate, because it requires you manually lower and move the hotend on the Z and X axes, and you have to be careful not to score a deep groove into the heat-bed with the hotend.

 Next, you power up the machine and check that you have the latest firmware.
 If you don’t, then you must source the latest drivers and firmware from Prusa Research and follow the instructions for the update process.